bitwes/Gut/documentation/docs/Awaiting.md

 * `wait_seconds`
 * `wait_frames`.

 Calling `await` without using one of GUT's "wait" methods is discouraged.
 When you use these methods, GUT provides output to indicate that execution is paused.
-If you don't use them it can look like your tests have hung up.
+If you don't use them it can look like your tests have stopped running.

 ## wait_for_signal
 ```